johnkismet/star-power/README.md

 ## Reward Ideas

 If you have an idea you'd like to contribute DM John Anderson on Slack!

 Also, please note these are just brainstorm ideas.
 I understand some of these may not be viable, but I see value in listing them anyways.

+Lastly, StarPower shouldn't need rewards to thrive.
+Think of Reddit, there's hardly any use for Karma but that system still works well.
+So even if we never offer any of these rewards it should be okay.

 **--- No money necessary ---**

 - Get access to a special members-only slack channel (The Gold Lounge)